Skip to Content

 7. PROCEDURES FOR ASSIGNING WORKLOAD CREDIT FOR SERVICE AND ADMINISTRATIVE DUTIES

-1. Chairs or directors may assign credit to or adjust workload for faculty members for other appropriate service and administrative responsibilities as outlined in the following sections.
+1. Chairs or directors may assign credit to or adjust workload for faculty members for other appropriate service and administrative responsibilities, as outlined in the following sections.
 Codes for the equivalent workload credits listed below are contained in Workload Assignment/Adjustment Codes.

 Sections 07.02 through 07.05 describe the methods for assigning workload credit for administrative responsibilities.